KyleGough/sudoku/README.md

 ##### X-Wing #####

 ```
-Values restricted in 2 places along a column in 2 columns that all share the same rows.
+Single value chaining strategy.
+Values restricted in 2 places along a column in 2 columns that all share the same rows can help eliminate values.
 ```

 MORE...